MBB-team/VBA-toolbox/_wiki/statistical-models.md

 On the other hand, VBA comprises self-contained routines for performing classical tests of mediation (e.g., Sobel tests).
 In brief, this consists in testsing for the significance of the product of path coefficients in the serial model above.
 Such test can be performed using VBA's function `mediationAnalysis0.m` (see the demo: `demo_mediation.m`).

-Note that mediation analyses of this sort can be generalized to multiple contrasts on experimental factors, where $$X$$ is now a full design matrix woth more than one independent variable.
+Note that mediation analyses of this sort can be generalized to multiple contrasts on experimental factors, where $$X$$ is now a full design matrix with more than one independent variable.
 In this case, one may want to ask whether $$M$$ mediates the effect of *any* linear combination of independent variables on $$Y$$.
 This can be done using the function `mediation_contrast.m`.

 # Binary data classification